hanoirocker/ticketing_management/services/nats-test/README.md

   - Reasons:
     - The `tickets` service will receive this to ensure the ticket now has an orderId attribute assigned so that the ticket is marked as reserved (checkout process has started).
 This way the ticket creator can't make any changes to the price or anything else during this reservation period.
     - The `expiration` service will also listen for this event to set a timer based on that orderId, so the ticket doesn't get locked (reserved) forever in case a user can't complete the purchase.
+    - The `payments` service listens for `order:created` so to be informed about a possible incomming payment related to a specific orderId, as well as to reject any payment related to that orderId if the order has been cancelled (`order"cancelled`)

 - `expiration:complete`